 Air plants or Tillandsia, a type of Bromeliad, are tropical and subtropical plants that have adapted to life in trees or other substrates.
 These plants acquire their moisture and most nutrients from the air and rainfall.
 If temperatures and hours of sunlight are kept similar to their native habitats, they will display brilliant flowers once a year.
 LiveTrends has conducted extensive testing to compile a selection of tillandsia for your indoor environment.

-FERTILIZER: Plants will survive without any fertilizing, however, you can mist or soak with a solution of balanced houseplant food at ¼ recommended strength once a month during warm growing seasons.
+FERTILIZER: Plants will survive without any fertilizing; however, you can mist or soak with a solution of balanced houseplant food at a ¼ recommended strength once a month during the growing season.